 Open a blank app

-You can design an app from scratch for phones or other devices (such as tablets); this topic will focus on designing an app for phones.
+You can build an app from scratch for tablets, but this topic shows building an app for phones.

 Specify an entity

-Close the Data pane by clicking or tapping the close icon in the upper-right corner.
+Close the Data pane by selecting the close icon in the upper-right corner.

 Add a list screen

-On the Home tab, click or tap the down arrow for New screen, and then click or tap List screen.
+On the Home tab, select the down arrow for New screen, and then select List.

-In the left navigation bar, click or tap TemplateGalleryList1 to select it, and then set the value of the Items property to this formula:
+In the left navigation bar, select BrowseGallery1, and then set the value of the Items property to this formula: